BHGC/website/content/about/index.md

 instructors are always willing to help.
 Soon you will be heading to the mountains.

-Although a few of the club members do also fly paragliders, the club does not have instructors for teaching paragliding - only for hang gliding.
+Although some the club members do also fly paragliders, the club does not teach paragliding - only hang gliding.

 ## The Mountain Experience